waleedgeo/PU-Waleed2022/README.md

 Hi, Welcome to this repo!
-Here you will find various supporting materials for Waleed et al. 2021 paper including:
+Here you will find various supporting materials for Waleed & Sajjad (2022) paper including:

     1. GEE Javascript based interactive Apps
     2. Pdf version of paper